Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: annihilating and coalescing random walks: Proof of the main result.

-Indeed the first equality is the Kolmogorov equation for the Markov process $\Eta$, the second equality is due to the Markov semigroup and its generator commuting, the third equality is due to Lemma \ref{lemma:generator}.
-Thus the duality allows us to recast an infinite dimensional Kolmogorov equation in $(t,\eta)$ as a finite dimensional ODE in $(t,y)$.
-We now show that this ODE is exactly solved by a Pfaffian. \begin{Lemma} For all $\eta \in \{0,1\}^{\Z}$, for all $n \geq 1$, $y_1 \leq \ldots \leq y_{2n}$ and $t \geq0$,
+The first equality is the Kolmogorov equation for the Markov process $\Eta$, the second equality is due to the Markov semigroup and its generator commuting, the third equality is due to Lemma \ref{lemma:generator}.
+The statement of the corollary follows using the explicit expression (\ref{eq:particlegenerator}) for the operator $L$.

+} \\ \\ Thus the function $u(t,y,\eta)$ allows us to recast an infinite dimensional Kolmogorov equation in $(t,\eta)$ as a finite dimensional ODE in $(t,y)$.
+The next lemma shows that this ODE is exactly solved by a Pfaffian built out of $u(t, (y_1, y_2), \eta)$'s.
+The uniqueness of solutions to the system of ODE's (\ref{corollary:eqn}) then will allow us to derive a Pfaffian expression for the expectation of the duality functions. \begin{Lemma} For all $\eta \in \{0,1\}^{\Z}$, for all $n \geq 1$, $y_1 \leq \ldots \leq y_{2n}$ and $t \geq0$,

 where $K^{(2n)}(t,y)$ is the anti-symmetric $2n \times 2n$ matrix with entries $K_t(y_i,y_j)$ for $i <j$ for the function $K_t$ defined in (\ref{eq:scalarkernel}), that is $K_t(y,z) = \E_{\eta} [ \sigma_{y,z}(\Eta_t) ]$. \end{Lemma} \textbf{Proof.} For $n \geq 1$ denote